-Lower your expenses by getting one of these credit cards with no annual fee
+Lower your expenses by getting one of these credit cards with no annual fee | CNN Underscored

 For people who don’t spend a lot of money in a specific bonus category such as dining, groceries or travel, earning flat-rate cash back probably makes the most sense, and there’s really no other major credit card available today that offers as high of an ongoing flat-rate return on every single purchase without an annual fee.

-New Citi Double Cash card holders can also take advantage of a 0% introductory interest rate on balance transfers for 18 months.
-It’s important to note that after the introductory rate expires, you’ll pay a variable 13.99%-23.99% (depending on your creditworthiness) on the remaining balance, so you’ll want to be sure to either pay off your debt in full or transfer it to another card before the 18 months expire.
+New Citi Double Cash card holders can also take advantage of a 0% introductory APR on balance transfers for 18 months.
+It’s important to note that after the introductory APR expires, you’ll pay a variable 13.99%-23.99% (depending on your creditworthiness) on the remaining balance, so you’ll want to be sure to either pay off your debt in full or transfer it to another card before the 18 months end.

 For most people, using the Citi Double Cash to earn and redeem cash back will be as far as they need to go.
 But advanced credit card users also have the ability to convert cash back earned with the Double Cash into Citi ThankYou Rewards travel points, with $1 in cash back equal to 100 ThankYou points.